Types of projects, reports to be filled out, types of project meetings to be held, project management methodologies, and much more!

 According to its objective:

 - Production: Oriented at the production of a product or service taking into consideration a certain determined objective to be met by an organization.

 - Community: Oriented at people too, however with their involvement.

 - Research: Oriented at innovation and the gaining of knowledge to enhance the operational efficiency of an organization.

-If you would like to know more about types of project and which method is best for each one, we recommend this Online Free Project Management Course!
+If you would like to know more about types of projects and which method is best for each one, we recommend this Online Free Project Management Course!

-Types of Project Manager in Different Types of Projects
+Types of Project Managers in Different Types of Projects

 What is a project manager?
-Now that we know what a project is, the different type and its different classifications, we must consider the person responsible for bringing the goals of a project from the beginning to the end and that is the project manager.
+Now that we know what a project is, the different types and its different classifications, we must consider the person responsible for bringing the goals of a project from the beginning to the end and that is the project manager.
 All types of projects in project management need a project manager.
 Like projects, there are different types of project managers.
 The burning question on everyone’s mind is how best to grow your organisation and how best to execute a project?
 Depending on the type of project a certain style of project manager will be best suited to execute the project properly.

 The Prophet: This type of project manager focuses on grand opportunities.
 This manager relies on passionate team members that are extremely determined to comply with the vision of the project.
 Prophets are good for challenging an existing, possibly out-of-date strategy and seeking out new opportunities for growth that previously may have been overlooked.

 The Gambler: This type of project manager actively pursues business opportunities that exist within the existing strategic boundaries of the business but are not being exploited to their full potential due to a lack of trustworthy data.
 Essentially, this project manager takes bets on growth opportunities.
-In a certain light, these managers can seem risky as the likelihood of success cannot be predicted, however they are necessary to project management as they pursue certain overlooked opportunities that have potential that can enhance the growth of an organization.
+In a certain light, these managers can seem risky as the likelihood of success cannot be predicted.
+However, they are necessary to project management as they pursue certain overlooked opportunities that have potential that can enhance the growth of an organization.

-The Executor: This project manager energetically pursues business opportunities that lie within the existing strategic boundaries and that have a great case to be pursued.
-The sureness and confidence of this type of project manager is what gains trust from the other team members and followers of the project.
-Quantitative evidence is key for the executor and helps strongly back up the pursuit of an opportunity.
+The Executor: This project manager energetically pursues business opportunities that lie within the existing strategic boundaries and have a great case to be pursued.
+The sureness and confidence of this type of project manager are what gains trust from the other team members and followers of the project.
+Quantitative evidence is key for the executor and helps back up the pursuit of an opportunity.

-Risk, uncertainty and challenge is null.
-They simply excel at pinpointing opportunities that need to be sought after that are not currently.
-It is the most certain path to success; however, the executor lacks ability to pinpoint more obscure and maybe more risky opportunities that could potentially be exploited.
+Risk, uncertainty, and challenge are null.
+They simply excel at pinpointing opportunities that need to be sought after which are not currently.
+It is the most certain path to success.
+However, the executor lacks the ability to pinpoint more obscure and maybe riskier opportunities that could potentially be exploited.